TUVIMEN/forumscraper/README.md

 `noreactions=False` same as above but for reactions

-`force=False` if set, scraper always scrapes the urls, even if it was previously downloaded
+`force=False` if set, scraper overwrites files, but will still refuse to scrape urls found in `visited` field of state, if you are passing state between functions and you want to redownload them you will have to set it to empty set e.g. `state['visited'] = set()` before every function call.

 `max_workers=1` set number of threads used for scraping